 Usually, individuals who are first-time insurance buyers are provided with a variety of coverage options they can add to their policy.
 Most times, riders are added to a life insurance policy at the time of purchase.

 Other insurance companies may allow you to add a rider to your previous insurance policy.
-However, this is depending on your unique situation and coverage needs.
-In essence, the process of adding a rider to a life insurance policy typically depends on the insurance company, policy type, and individual circumstances.
+This is depending on your unique situation and coverage needs.
+In essence, the process of adding a rider to a life insurance policy.
+It typically depends on the insurance company, policy type, and individual circumstance.